 Today, we look at one the best music marketing strategies we have EVER seen.

-Like her or not (we love her), this female artist has got her music marketing plan down to a T, and in today’s article, we are going to dissect what gives her music strategy the edge.
+Like her or not, this female artist has got her music marketing plan nailed down, and in this article, we are going to dissect what gives her strategy the edge.

 On top of this, she has a merchandise company selling not only her trademark bows, but sheets, underwear and scooters too – you name it, she sells it – and with a pretty impressive net worth at that.

-From the perspective of a music marketing company who has worked with the likes of Universal, Kobalt and Ultra Music, we team up with artists every day to help them increase their brand and sell themselves.
-From our experience, it is clear that JoJo Siwa knows exactly what she is doing.
+But why is this relevant to you?
+From the perspective of a music marketing company, we team up with artists every day to help them increase their brand and sell themselves.
+From our experience, it is clear that JoJo Siwa and her team know exactly what they are doing.

 A strong brand is essential for any content creator, influencer or musician to reach an audience and JoJo Siwa has one of the most impressive brands we have ever seen.